nityambhushan/Rock-Paper-Scissor/README.md

-# This is a simple Rock Paer Scissors Game
+# This is a simple Rock Paper Scissors Game